 One representative from Food and Veterinary Agency;

-Holds regular monthly meetings where are discussed the topics related to the implementation of Consumer Protection Programme, the situation in terms of Kosovo market as well as negative phenomena which the consumers faces with.
+Holds regular monthly meetings where the topics related to the implementation of Consumer Protection Programme, the situation in terms of Kosovo market as well as negative phenomena which the consumers are facing are discussed.

-4. Inspection and Regulators
+4. Inspectorates and Regulators

-Competent inspectorates are responsible to inspect the standards of the trade of goods and quality services that are provided by economic entities in the territory of Republic of Kosovo, by also overseeing the risks that the consumers face with.
+Competent inspectorates are responsible to inspect the standards of the trade of goods and quality of services that are provided by economic entities in the territory of Republic of Kosovo, by also overseeing the risks that the consumers are faced with.

-Market Inspectorate (IT) in the Republic of Kosovo operates within the Ministry of Trade and Industry, which is responsible for monitoring the implementation of legislation in the field of consumer protection, security products and services, marketing of petroleum and petroleum products oil, prevent unfair trade practices, combating the informal economy, hotel and tourism services etc.
+Market Inspectorate (IT?) in the Republic of Kosovo operates within the Ministry of Trade and Industry, which is responsible for monitoring the implementation of legislation in the field of consumer protection, security products and services, marketing of petroleum and petroleum products oil, prevent unfair trade practices, combating the informal economy, hotel and tourism services etc.

 The main purpose of the Market Inspectorate is to work in accordance with the legislation in force, in order to help businesses, organizations and consumers.
-Market Inspectorate, exercise activity according to Law No.04/L-186 on " Market Inspectorate and Inspective Supervision" and has its head office in the Ministry of Trade and Industry, with its offices in all municipalities of Kosovo, there are a total of 120 market inspectors.
+Market Inspectorate, exercise activity according to Law No.04/L-186 on " Market Inspectorate " and has its head office in the Ministry of Trade and Industry, with its offices in all municipalities of Kosovo, there are a total of 120 market inspectors.
 Market Inspectorate is responsible for overseeing the implementation of 15 laws and over 30 bylaws as well as the new approach directives to the European Union transposed by MTI.

 In relation to the implementation of complaints from Consumers, due to the lack of intermediary institutions known as 'consumer advisory centres' (within which it should be foreseen also the so called 'alternative dispute resolution') part of duties and responsibilities of Consumer Protection Department is also the direct coordination of the work with the relevant inspectorates in relation to the types and categories of complaints submitted by the Consumers.
-In this regard the Department for Consumer Protection has managed to establish regular contacts with all those institutions, respectively also the inspection bodies that deal with Protection of Consumer Rights.
+In this regard the Department for Consumer Protection has managed to establish regular contacts with all those institutions, respectively also the inspectorates that deal with Protection of Consumer Rights.
 We can mention the following:

 Market Inspectorate - including Metrology (Ministry of Trade and Industry)